Invariant Manifolds for Non-differentiable Operators: The asymptotics of renormalization

-Lemma \ref{s1} allows to eliminate $S_{1,n}$ which asymptotically is determined by $S_{2,n}$.
-With the notations introduced above, the new estimates of Lemma \ref{ss} obtained by the substitution of $S_{1,n}$ takes the following linear form. \begin{prop} Let $f\in \left[\infty-R\right]$, then
+Point $1$ of Corollary \ref{s1} allows to eliminate $S_{1,n}$ which asymptotically is determined by $S_{2,n}$.
+With the notations introduced above, the new estimates of Proposition \ref{ssn} obtained by the substitution of $S_{1,n}$ takes the following linear form. \begin{prop} Let $f\in \W$, then

 \end{prop}